pause-drink/canvas-subgames/README.md

 ## The files

+### createjs.min.js
+The HTML5 canvas javascript library used by all interactive subgames

 ### spin-the-bottle-assets.js
 This file is output by Adobe Animate's [HTML5 Canvas publishing](https://helpx.adobe.com/animate/using/creating-publishing-html5-canvas-document.html) feature.
 It simply provides the graphic assets used in the subgames.
 In this case just the bottle object.